Mideast leaders plus France meet in Baghdad to talk security, diplomacy | Law-Order

 - Country:

-Macron's trip to Iraq over two days aimed to support the regional dialogue, meet Iraqi political leaders and visit French special forces involved in the ongoing fight against Islamic State insurgents.
-Shi'ite Muslim Iran and Sunni Saudi Arabia, longtime rivals for regional dominance, did not send their heads of state or government.
-Iran said it was sending Foreign Minister Hossein Amirabdollahian, while Saudi Arabia had not yet announced its representative.
+Macron was due to stay an extra day, meet Iraqi leaders and visit French special forces fighting Islamic State insurgents.
+Shi'ite Muslim Iran and Sunni Saudi Arabia, longtime rivals for regional dominance, sent their foreign ministers.
+The two countries resumed direct talks in Iraq in April this year, but those meetings yielded no breakthroughs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)